 Share Your Love of Music

 How often have you heard an old song and it instantly transported you to another time and place?
 Imprint your music-loving memories on your children.
-Share a variety of music with them by listening to various songs together, swapping stories, and bringing the music to life with fun music activities like musical chairs or a family dance party.
+Spend some time sharing your favorite songs with them, and bring the music to life with fun activities, such as musical chairs or a family dance party.

 08 of 15

 Host a Family Movie Night

 After a busy day of play, end your evening with a family movie night.
-But this isn't any ordinary family movie night.
-Tonight, you are turning your house into a movie theater, complete with a concession stand, homemade movie tickets, and movie reviews after the credits roll.Continue to 9 of 15 below.
+But make it an extra special movie night.
+Turn your home into a movie theater, complete with a concession stand, homemade movie tickets, and movie reviews after the credits roll.Continue to 9 of 15 below.

 09 of 15

-There is plenty of free spring break fun to be had at children's museums, theaters, and art museums.
+There is plenty of spring break fun to be had at children's museums, theaters, and art museums.
 Many are even free.
 Target Free Days is a year-round program that gives parents and their kids free or discounted admission to thousands of family-friendly venues.
 So not only do kids get to spend a day burning off that bottled-up energy, but you might not even have to pay a dime for it.

 10 of 15